robotzero/nodeapp/README.md

     The update on aggregated-streams-status-dev is going to be executed potentially from couple of lambdas at the same time.
-Even though update expressions in dynamodb are being atomic it is not enough to prevent a condition when during updating the data already have been updated by something else.
+Even though update expressions in dynamodb are atomic it is not enough to prevent a condition when during updating the data already have been updated by something else.

     The get query executed on aggregated-streams-status-dev is also fetching